COVID-19 continues to play havoc with high school sports schedules

 BUTTE — As the number of COVID-19 cases across Montana continues to rise, more high school sports events are being called off due to the pandemic.

-As of Friday morning, at least six football games have either been postponed or canceled: Belgrade at Great Falls, Lewistown at Sidney, Red Lodge at Poplar, Browning at Dillon, Cut Bank at Wolf Point, and Saturday's game between Missoula Loyola and Anaconda in Missoula.
+As of Friday afternoon, at least 12 football games have either been postponed or canceled: Belgrade at Great Falls, Lewistown at Sidney, Glendive at Billings Central, Red Lodge at Poplar, Browning at Dillon, Cut Bank at Wolf Point, Big Timber at Fairfield, Malta at Harlem, Box Elder at Valier, Rocky Boy at Belt, Froid-Lake at Wibaux, and Saturday's game between Missoula Loyola and Anaconda in Missoula.

 In addition, all sports on the Fort Peck and Blackfeet Indian reservations are on hold with the reservations' shifting to distance learning.